 - Remanded (sent back)

 The Veteran's claim for service connection of a right forearm disability, previously claimed as calcium buildup of the right elbow and arthritis of the right elbow, is reopened.
-The Board finds an additional VA examination to be warranted due to new evidence received since the May 1997 rating decision.
-Additionally, the issues of increased ratings for right foot hallux valgus and scars are remanded.
+The Board finds that an additional VA examination is required to determine the etiology of his current right forearm or elbow disabilities.
+Additionally, a supplemental statement of the case (SSOC) must be issued addressing the Veteran's claims for increased ratings for right foot hallux valgus and scars from injury to the right elbow.

 - Granted